Sit down. Grab a drink, and let’s have a chat.

 3. Identify the people in your life who truly know you and truly love you.

 These are the people who can provide you with that feeling of warmth that your human brain naturally needs.
-Spend more time and energy with those people throughout the season.
+So spend more time and energy with those people throughout the season.
 Keep your phone close by so you can text them.

 4. Take breaks.

-Even at a function.
-Walk outside.
-Hide in the toilet — I truly am not joking.
+Even at a function, you can walk outside.
+Hide in the toilet — I genuinely am not joking.
 Take all the time you need.
 It doesn’t mean you’re weak, needy, or attention-seeking — which are all words I can guarantee you have heard or will hear.
 Let them just pass into one ear and out the other.
 Whoosh.

 5. Don’t hold functions in your own home.

 And, it’s best if you have your own method of transportation.
-You need to know you can leave at any time and you need to make a promise to yourself that you’ll leave if the questions or comments or even just the vibe become too much.
+But, you need to know you can leave at any time, and you need to make a promise to yourself that you’ll go if the questions or comments or even just the vibe become too much.

 This one is a biggie.
 You need an escape plan.
-Text your support person that you need to leave and make sure they hang by their phone to be there while you leave.
+Text your support person that you need to leave and make sure they hang by their phone to be there while you go.
 Have them hold you accountable.
-Escaping Zoom calls is easier — and absolutely fine.
+Escaping Zoom calls is easier — and fine.

 6. You don’t owe anyone anything.